Stacktical/stacktical.github.io/_posts/2019-09-21-ipfs-server-google-cloud-platform.md

 ### Final notes

-Private IPFS Network are an interestging way to answer the scalability of the IPFS network as described by [the folks at Pinata](https://medium.com/pinata/dedicated-ipfs-networks-c692d53f938d)
+Private IPFS Network are an interestging way to answer the scalability of the IPFS network as described by [the folks at Pinata](https://medium.com/pinata/dedicated-ipfs-networks-c692d53f938d).

 Stacktical will soon provide a service that will measure the uptime of each IPFS gateways and return the best endpoints to you.
 Reach out to us if you want to be part of it!

 That's it!
 We went through tht process of installing a IPFS Gateway to store and deliver content securely on the IPFS Nerwork!

 We hope this guide will help other project who are using IPFS.
-Don't hesitate to give us a shoot if this article was useful to you at: t.me/stacktical
+Don't hesitate to give us a shoot if this article was useful to you at [t.me/stacktical](https://t.me/stacktical)